From Decidability to Undecidability by Considering Regular Sets of Instances: Introduction and Motivation

 \section{Introduction and Motivation}

 In many fields multiple problem instances are considered all at once and they are accepted if there is at least one positive instance among them.
 The instances are described through a strongly compressed representation.
-In \emph{graph modification problems}\footnote{A Dagstuhl seminar on ``Graph Modification Problems'' was held in 2014 \cite{bodlaender2014graph}} a graph $G$ together with several graph editing operations is given and one asks whether $G$ can be transformed into a graph $G'$ with a certain property using up to $n$ editing operations \cite{bodlaender2014graph,gao2010survey,LiuWanGuo2014}.
+For instance, in \emph{graph modification problems}\footnote{A Dagstuhl seminar on ``Graph Modification Problems'' was held in 2014 \cite{bodlaender2014graph}} a graph $G$ together with several graph editing operations is given and one asks whether $G$ can be transformed into a graph $G'$ with a certain property using up to $n$ editing operations \cite{bodlaender2014graph,gao2010survey,LiuWanGuo2014}.
 Here, the graph $G$ represents the finite set of graphs which can be generated by $G$ using up to $n$ editing operations.

-Another example are problems with \emph{uncertainty} in the instance \cite{6866316,Hla2012} where some parameters of the instance are unknown and therefore stand for a variety of values.
+Another example are problems with \emph{uncertainty} in the instance \cite{DBLP:conf/icadlt/ChaariCAT14,Hla2012} where some parameters of the instance are unknown and therefore stand for a variety of values.
 Finding a positive instance among plenty of candidates is also a task in synthesis problems \cite{desel1996synthesis}.
 In \cite{desel1996synthesis} the authors generate a finite set of candidate Petri nets among which they search for a solution.
 The synthesis of an object with a certain property can be seen as the search for an object with this property among several candidates.

 A natural generalization of the task of finding a positive instance in a finite set of instances is to search in an \emph{infinite} set of instances.
 A well studied class of potentially infinite languages are the regular languages which are also in a compressed way represented by finite automata or regular expressions.
-Asking whether the accepted language of a deterministic finite automaton $A$ contains a positive instance of a problem $P$ is equivalent to asking whether the intersection $P \cap L(A)$ is non-empty.
-This question was introduced by G\"uler et al.\ \cite{guler2018deciding} as the \emph{$\intreg$}-problem of $P$ or $\intreg(P)$ for a fixed problem $P$.
+We call $A=(Q, \Sigma, \delta, q_0, F)$ a deterministic finite automaton (DFA for short) if $Q$ is a finite set of states, $\Sigma$ a finite alphabet, $\delta \colon Q \times \Sigma \to Q$ a total transition function, $q_0 \in Q$ the start state and $F \subseteq Q$ the set of final states.
+We generalize $\delta$ to words in the usual way.
+We denote the language accepted by $A$ with $\lang(A) = \{w \in \Sigma^* \mid \delta(q_0, w) \in F\}$.
+Asking whether the accepted language of a DFA $A$ contains a positive instance of a problem $P$ is equivalent to asking whether the intersection $P \cap \lang(A)$ is non-empty.
+This question was introduced in~\cite{guler2018deciding} as the \emph{$\intreg$}-problem of $P$ or $\intreg(P)$ for a fixed problem $P$. \begin{definition}[$\intreg(P)$] \textit{Given:} DFA $A$. \textit{Question:} Is $\lang(A) \cap P \neq \emptyset$? \end{definition}